-In 2013, Bow Hill Blueberry Farm began providing cold and freezer storage aggregation for the North Sound Food Hub, allowing customer pick-ups several days a week and serve more farms and business customers in Skagit, Whatcom, Island and San Juan counties, while 21 Acres drove up once per week to back-haul pre-sold orders bound for Seattle.
+In 2013, Bow Hill Blueberries LLC began providing cold and freezer storage aggregation for the North Sound Food Hub, allowing customer pick-ups several days a week and servicing more farms and business customers in Skagit, Whatcom, Island and San Juan counties, while 21 Acres drove up once per week to back-haul pre-sold orders bound for Seattle.

 In May of 2014, a new online ordering platform was launched and in August Cloud Mountain Farm Center began providing aggregation and delivery services for Whatcom County.
 The first bi-annual farmer gatherings were held in April and December with farmers attending from King, Skagit and Whatcom counties.
 2014 ended with sales of $233,000, doubled from 2013.